generiekzaakafhandelcomponent/Plugins/backend/valtimo-s2t/README.md

 # Valtimo S2T Plugin

-The **Valtimo S2T** plugin is a Valtimo plugin that allows users to transcribe audio files like mp3 or mpeg using **Mistral**.
-This functionality is especially useful for applications that require automated text extraction from scanned or uploaded documents.
-The extracted text is returned in **Markdown format**, allowing for easy formatting and further processing such as indexing, searching, or automated workflows.
+The **Valtimo S2T** plugin is a Valtimo plugin that allows users to convert the speech from audio files like mp3 or mpeg to text using **Mistral**.

 ---